Notice of Pre-AIA or AIA Status

 a chuck table that holds the workpiece on a holding surface thereof (referring to Figure 6, see table 12A holding wafer 20);

-an ultrasonic element that emits ultrasonic waves from a lower surface thereof, the lower surface facing an upper surface of the workpiece held on the holding surface (see ultrasonic oscillator 41B, Figures 6 and 7);
+an ultrasonic element which emits ultrasonic waves from a lower surface thereof, the lower surface facing an upper surface of the workpiece held on the holding surface (see ultrasonic oscillator 41B, Figures 6 and 7);

 a water film forming element configured to supply water to the workpiece held on the holding surface and to form a water film such that the upper surface of the workpiece is covered in its entirety with the water film ([0012]: the wafer is submerged in the cleaning water; [0026]: cleaning water 30 is supplied from a cleaning water source, not shown, and wherein the wafer is submerged therein); and